Kue Pisang Nagasari

-This is my recipe for Indonesian banana cake also known as kue nagasari or nogosari.
+This is my recipe for Indonesian gluten-free banana cake also known as kue nagasari or nogosari.
 This gluten-free snack or dessert made with rice, cassava flour and coconut milk.
 This snack is also called kue bandang-bandang by Buginese people (South Sulawesi).

 My nagasari recipe is based on my uncle Ferry’s kue pisang 😉 recipe.
 I found his kue recipe going through my old recipe scrapbook.
 I remember the first time I tasted his nagasari at his home in Wormerveer.
 I adapted his recipe a bit (he used to make his kue pisang with kids rice flour porridge).
 We cannot buy the exact same porridge anymore, so I replaced it with plain rice flour).
 This is the result: My Pisang Susu’s kue nagasari!

 Pisang Susu’s kue nagasari (for 10 cakes) made in 30 minutes – (cooling excluded)